 The letter should be in English.
 If the author is not proficient in English, you can submit the letter in another language and add an informal translation.
 This translation does not have to be by a sworn translator and can be provided by yourself.

-A: The “higher education entrance qualification” is the qualification that allowed you to enter a university, e.g. the German Abitur, A-Levels, high school diploma or a university entrance examination.
+A: The “higher education entrance qualification” is the qualification that allowed you to enter a university, e.g. the German Abitur, A-Levels or a high school entrance examination.
 What documents exactly have to be submitted for the higher education entrance qualification varies from country to country, sometimes even from one region to another.
-Uni assist provides more specific information for almost all countries under the following link: www.uni-assist.de/en/tools/info-country-by-country/
+Uni assist provides more specific information for almost all countries on their website.

 A: Only the documents listed under “Application Documents" and the documents required by uni assist are necessary for your application to our study programme.
 The board of examiners that evaluates your application does not need or expect any additional documents.